aseem09/BlockChain-Codefundo/README.md

 This will cater to the following problems:
   1) Existence of Multiple Voter Cards of a single person
   2) Names being left out in Voter's List
-  3) Human involvement in voter ids generation.
+  3) Errors due to human involvement in voter IDs generation.